 The growing digitalisation of the healthcare system has transformed electronic health records (EHRs) into a valuable source of information for understanding and improving care processes.
 However, their effective management remains a challenge.

 In this context, a study led by Carlos Fernández Llatas, researcher at the SABIEN group of the ITACA Institute at the Universitat Politècnica de València, in collaboration with the Universitat Jaume I, has developed an innovative Process Mining (PM) approach specifically adapted to the clinical field.
-It enables care pathways recorded in electronic health records to be represented in a clearer and more comprehensible way.
+It enables care pathways recorded in electronic health records to be presented more clearly and comprehensively.

 The work, recently published in the Journal of Biomedical Informatics, proposes a new methodology based on declarative techniques that allows expert knowledge to be incorporated into the analysis of clinical data.
-This overcomes one of the historical limitations of process mining: the complexity of the models generated when they deal with repeated activities.
-The methodology aims to facilitate interactive exploration of real processes from data recorded in EHRs.
+This overcomes one of the historical limitations of process mining: the complexity of models generated when dealing with repeated activities.
+The methodology aims to facilitate interactive exploration of real processes from EHR data.

 “This approach makes it possible, for the first time, to interactively integrate clinical knowledge into the discovery process, generating models that better reflect the reality of treatments and improve interpretation by medical and healthcare management staff,” highlights Carlos Fernández-Llatas, principal investigator of the study.